Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Experiments and Results

 \subsection{Failure analysis}

-Following \cite{ribeiro2016should} and \cite{yang2025thinking} setups, we randomly sample 50 failure cases in reasoning with the chain-of-thought setup for each task to assess the limitations in the MLLMs' spatial understanding.
+Following \cite{ribeiro2016should} and \cite{vissi} setups, we randomly sample 50 failure cases in reasoning with the chain-of-thought setup for each task to assess the limitations in the MLLMs' spatial understanding.

 \textbf{Human validation.} To quantify the limitations of current MLLMs in spatial reasoning, we manually analyze and categorize model failures into four major types, as illustrated in Figure~\ref{fig:error_analysis}.
-These error categories reflect distinct cognitive and perceptual challenges encountered by MLLMs in spatial reasoning over multimodal medical data: \textbf{(1) Visual perception error}, which arises when models fail to recognize or localize visual entities in medical images, such as misidentifying anatomical structures, missing target regions, or misinterpreting spatial layouts in different views; \textbf{(2) Linguistic intelligence error}, stems from the error in the language artifact, format output, and logic error in reasoning; \textbf{(3) Relational reasoning error}, which refers to failures in modeling spatial relationships among anatomical structures or lesions, such as incorrect reasoning about relative position, distance, size, direction, or hierarchical spatial relations; and \textbf{(4) Numeric reasoning error}, which occurs when models incorrectly perform quantitative reasoning, including volumes, distances, ratios, etc. derived from visual or textual information.
+These error categories reflect cognitive and perceptual challenges encountered by MLLMs in spatial reasoning over multimodal medical data: \textbf{(1) Visual perception error}, which arises when models fail to recognize or localize visual entities in medical images, such as misidentifying anatomical structures, missing target regions, or misinterpreting spatial layouts in different views; \textbf{(2) Linguistic intelligence error}, stems from the error in the language artifact, format output, and logic error in reasoning; \textbf{(3) Relational reasoning error}, which failures in modeling spatial relationships among anatomical structures or lesions, such as incorrect reasoning about relative position, size, direction; and \textbf{(4) Numeric reasoning error}, which occurs when models incorrectly perform quantitative reasoning, including volumes, and ratios derived from visual or textual information.
 Results from the SpatialMed suggest that: \textbf{\emph{The spatial reasoning, and the language to interpret the model's spatial understanding, is the challenge of the MLLMs}}.